3D-iceland/volcanoes/README.md

 Models of Icelandic volcanoes for 3D printing of relief maps.

-Eruption started at 20:45 GMT 19.
-March 2021 in Fagradalsfjall, e.
-Beautiful valley mountain, on Reykjanes peninsula Iceland.
+An volcanic eruption started at 20:45 GMT 19.
+March 2021 in the Geldingadalir valley at Fagradalsfjall, e.
+'Beautiful valley mountain', on the Reykjanes peninsula, South-West Iceland.

-Digital Elevation Model based on ArcticDEM dataset created from DigitalGlobe, Inc., imagery and funded under National Science Foundation awards 1043681, 1559691, and 1542736.
-STL files created using QGIS software utilizing DEMto3D plugin.
-Slicing of 3D maps and mirroring of inverted relief maps done in Ultimaker Cura.
+The Digital Elevation Model used here is based on the ArcticDEM dataset created from DigitalGlobe, Inc., imagery and funded under National Science Foundation awards 1043681, 1559691, and 1542736.
+The DEM was manually adjusted to remove errors and gaps in the data.
+STL files were created using QGIS software utilising the DEMto3D plugin.
+Slicing of 3D maps and mirroring of the inverted relief maps were realised in Ultimaker Cura.

 ## Files